-“Termination” does not just include situations where the franchise agreement is being terminated because of one of the parties breached the agreement.
+“Termination” does not just include situations where the franchise agreement is being terminated because one of the parties breached the agreement.
 It also includes situations where the Franchise agreement has expired.
 Some states have laws requiring that the franchisee be given a fair opportunity to renew the franchise relationship.
 For example, in one state, the franchisor must have a reasonable basis to withhold renewal.
 In another state, the franchisor must give the franchisee at least 180 days prior notice of its intent not to renew.
 In short, the franchisee may have more rights with respect to the termination process than what is stated in the Franchise Agreement.

 Backlash from Improper Terminations

 If the franchisor fails to comply with any state franchise law, the repercussions can be severe.
-Not only can the franchisor be sanctioned by the state, many states also grant the franchisee a private cause of action against the franchisor for its failure to comply with the law.
+Not only can the franchisor be sanctioned by the state, however, many states also grant the franchisee a private cause of action against the franchisor for its failure to comply with the law.
 These laws typically allow the franchisees to collect not only their monetary damages, but also their attorney fees and costs to bring the lawsuit.

-Whether you are a franchisor or a franchisee, we can help you navigate through the difficult waters of franchise termination.
+Whether you are a franchisor or a franchisee, we can help you navigate the difficult waters of franchise termination.
 For more information regarding terminating a franchise agreement, check out our blog or schedule a consultation with one of our experienced attorneys.

 REQUEST A CONSULTATION